griffithlab/pmbio.org/_posts/0010-04-01-DNA_alignment_lab.md

 java -Xmx60g -jar /home/ubuntu/bin/picard.jar BuildBamIndex I=2891351068_pos_sorted_mrkdup_picard.bam
 ````
-View your alignment
+View your alignment - go to IGV
-Go to IGV - we will provide instructions for this.
+We will provide instructions for this.
 This is the URL you will use to view your bam
 ````bash
 http://34.239.1.158/workspace/username/align_lab/alignment_results/2891351068_pos_sorted_mrkdup_picard.bam
 ````